Asking Rents for New Builds Slip to Lowest Level Since 2022

 The most common type of new apartment, one-bedroom units, saw the biggest decline in rent in the second quarter, falling 9% year-over-year to $1,566.
 Apartments with two bedrooms had a 4.5% decline to $1,934, while those with three or more bedrooms saw a 3% decline to $2,309.

 The asking rent for studio flats increased by 0.9% to $1,617.
 Like this month, the median asking rent for newly built studio apartments is more erratic and occasionally exceeds that of one-bedroom apartments.
-This is due to the fact that much fewer studios are being constructed and that those that are tend to be found in more affluent, larger cities.
+This is due to the fact that much fewer studios are being constructed and those tend to be found in more affluent, larger cities.

 To read more, including additional data, charts, and methodology, click here.